Jesse Root Grant (politician): Biography

-Jesse Root Grant II was born near St. Louis, Missouri to Ulysses S. Grant and Julia Grant he was named after his grandfather Jesse Root Grant.
+Jesse Root Grant II was born near St. Louis, Missouri to Ulysses S. Grant and Julia Grant.
+He was named after his grandfather Jesse Root Grant.
 He studied engineering at Cornell University and also attended Columbia Law School before settling in California.
 In addition to practicing law, he was involved in several mining ventures as an engineer, stockholder, board of directors member and corporate officer.
 For several years he managed his brother Ulysses Jr.'s U.S. Grant Hotel in San Diego.
 In the 1890s, he helped to develop Tia Juana, now Tijuana, Mexico, as a gambling resort.

 In 1880, he married Elizabeth Chapman (1858-1945), daughter of William Chapman, one of the founders of the California Academy of Sciences.
 They had two children: Chapman Grant and Nellie Grant.
 In 1913, Grant sued for divorce while they were living in Goldfield, Nevada.
 Mrs. Grant strenuously fought his charges of desertion.
 She countersued, claiming he had deserted her and refused to support the family.
 The divorce was followed by the newspapers.
 When the divorce was finally granted in 1918, Grant married a widow, Lillian Burns Wilkins.
-American internet celebrity Caroline Calloway is a descendant of Wilkins.